Contact

 Clear

-Dredged Material Management Plan: Pool 2, Minnesota
+Dredged Material Management Plan: Pool 2—Minnesota

 The U.S. Army Corps of Engineers operates and maintains the Upper Mississippi River 9-Foot Channel Navigation Project, and one method used to maintain the 9-foot channel is dredging river soils or “material.”
 The purpose of the Pool 9 Dredged Material Management Plan is to prepare a coordinated long-term plan for managing dredged material in Pool 9.
 This plan was initiated due to needs for dredged material management at upland placement sites, especially in the upstream reach of the pool.

-• Minnesota River Navigation Project, Minnesota
+• Navigation: Minnesota River Navigation Project, Minnesota

 The St. Paul District is responsible for maintaining the 9-foot navigation channel on the Minnesota River from its mouth in St. Paul, Minnesota, to river mile 14.7 in Savage, Minnesota, and the 4-foot channel depth from river miles 14.7 to 25.6 in Shakopee, Minnesota.
 Annual channel maintenance actions are required to maintain the congressionally authorized 9-foot channel depth.
 These channel maintenance activities consist of dredging, snag removal, and close monitoring of channel conditions.